alawvt/deduplication/README.md

 ## Prerequisites

-In its current form the Duplication Detection Service is developed for DSpace 6.2, JSPUI and PostgreSQL only.
+In its current form, the Duplication Detection Service is developed for DSpace 6.2, JSPUI and PostgreSQL only.
 Neither XMLUI nor Oracle are supported currently.
-Why it was **not** tested, it probably will work on newer versions of DSpace 6 as well.
+While it was **not** tested, it probably will work on newer versions of DSpace 6 as well.
 It probably won't work without further development on DSpace 7 and above.
 If you need support to develop a similar solution for XMLUI, do need support for Oracle or any other version of DSpace, please don't hesitate to contact [The Library Code GmbH](https://www.the-library-code.de).

 Besides the prerequisites of DSpace, the Duplication Detection Service requires the PostgreSQL Extension "fuzzystrmatch" which contains an implementation of the Levenshtein algorithm.